-After several days of these symptoms, a belt-like rash that extends from the midline of the body outward will develop.
-The rash will be made up of grape-like clusters of small, clear, fluid-filled blisters on reddened skin.
-Within three days after the rash appears, the fluid-filled blisters will turn yellow, dry up, and crust over.
-Shingles rash can sometimes take longer to crust over in HIV-positive people with severely suppressed immune systems.
-Here's what a shingles rash can look like...
+After several days of symptoms, a rash develops that extends from the middle of the body outward.
+The rash will be made up of clusters of small, clear, fluid-filled blisters on reddened skin.
+Within several days, the blisters will turn yellow, dry up, and crust over.
+This may take longer in those with weakened immune systems.
+It can then take two or more weeks for the crusted shingles to heal completely, sometimes leaving scars.

 How is shingles diagnosed?